 Insect hosts

 As well as infecting humans and other mammals, various insect species are subject to parasitism.
-In many cases insects serve as disease vectors transmitting the parasite from one human to another.
+In many cases, insects serve as disease vectors transmitting the parasite from one human to another.
 The parasites often go through developmental stages within their host insect and therefore impact insect fitness and insect stem cell biology.